deepakajaylinux/kevellphara/docs/source/intellij.rst

 Synopsis
 ------------

 This module expedite the installation of IntelliJ which is an Jet Brains IDE with a latest version.
 The IntelliJ Platform is a platform for building smart, language-aware IDEs with a comprehensive set of components, that includes virtual file system, UI framework, text editor, lexing, parsing, abstract syntax trees and other language-specific infrastructure, frameworks for implementing navigation, code completion, inspections, intentions, refactorings, version control integration, debugger framework, graphical unit test runner.

-The IntelliJ Platform is open source, and the code is covered by the Apache 2.0 license.
+The IntelliJ Platform source code is covered by the Apache 2.0 license.
 This means that you can build both open source and commercial products on top of the platform without paying any royalties to JetBrains.
 Let us see about the functionalities of IntelliJ under this module.

 Help Command
 -----------------